 As I hope you can see here, there is no one best polymer clay brand.
 It just depends on what you’re wanting to do with it and what type of project you want to make.
 In short, here are my recommendations:

-- If you’re teach toddlers about tactile work, I’d choose Sculpey Original or Bake Shop.
+- If you’re teaching toddlers about tactile work, I’d choose Sculpey Original or Bake Shop.

 - For working with small children, I’d choose Souffle or Fimo Kids.
 Older kids will enjoy Papa’s Clay.